 An approved facility is one that meets the standards as provided in 42 CFR Section 418.98(b).
 The inpatient respite care rate is paid for each day the recipient is in an approved inpatient facility and is receiving respite care.
 Payment is made for respite care for a maximum of five continuous days at a time in any election period including the date of admission but not counting the date of discharge.
 Payment for sixth day and any subsequent days is made at the routine home care rate.
-Respite care may not be provided when the hospice recipient is a resident in a nursing facility or ICF/IID facility.
+Respite care may not be provided when the hospice recipient is a resident in a nursing facility or Intermediate Care Facility for the Developmentally Disabled (ICF-DD).